ozmeric/taksigo/docs/app_overview.md

 ## Frontend

+**Code/config split:** `app.js` contains all the actual React/logic code and is **identical across every customer** — it's hosted once at a stable shared URL and loaded by every customer's `index.html`.
+Each customer's repo only contains a tiny `config.js` (currently just their `apiUrl` — their Worker URL) plus the unchanging shell files (`index.html`, `manifest.json`, `sw.js`, icons, `CNAME`).
+Updating the app for every customer at once means editing and re-hosting `app.js` in one place — no per-customer repo pushes needed for logic changes.

+`app.js` and `config.js` are loaded with a version query string (`app.js?v=1`) and cached **cache-first** by the service worker for instant loads.
+To push an update to every customer, bump the `?v=` number in `index.html` — the new URL is a cache miss, so it's fetched fresh and cached under its own key; the old version simply stops being referenced.
+(An earlier version of this made app.js/config.js network-first instead, which guaranteed freshness but added a network round-trip to every single load — the version-string approach gets both instant loading and controlled updates.)

-Single `index.html` file — React (via CDN, no build step), styled black/yellow (taxi colors).
-Installable as a home-screen PWA via `manifest.json` + `sw.js` (service worker caches the app shell for offline use; API calls always go to network, never cached).
+Styled black/yellow (taxi colors).
+Installable as a home-screen PWA via `manifest.json` + `sw.js` (the rest of the app shell is cached for offline use; API calls always go to network, never cached).

 ## Roles & Authentication